-- 1. Ho: There is no significant linear correlation between import of major port of Kandla and GSDP. - 2.
-Ho: There is no significant linear correlation between export of major port of Kandla and GSDP. - 3.
-Ho: There is no significant linear correlation between import of non-major port and GSDP. - 4.
-Ho: There is no significant linear correlation between export of non-major port and GSDP.
+- 1. Ho: "There's no significant linear correlation between the import of major port of Kandla and GSDP." - 2.
+Ho: "There's no significant linear correlation between export of major port of Kandla and GSDP." - 3.
+Ho: "There's no significant linear correlation between import of non-major port and GSDP." - 4.
+Ho: "There's no significant linear correlation between export of non-major port and GSDP."